Adolescent After-School Program

 Mary’s Center’s bilingual family support team addresses social and emotional needs of participants and seeks to help them and their families strive for self-sufficiency.
 We help families to access available services such as housing and food programs, education, financial assistance, employment, and legal and mental health services.
 Additionally, the staff ensures continuity of care by serving as liaison between physicians, mental health professionals, and other community service agencies.

 Mary’s Center recognizes that fathers and mothers parent differently.
 For this reason, we created the Father-Child Program, which is designed to help men develop the attitude, knowledge, and skills to become involved in and connected to their children’s lives.
 Father-Child has three main components: home visits, sports activities and monthly fatherhood outings.
 During home visits, fathers receive social support services, training, and advocacy services.
 Sports activities are designed to promote healthy habits and behaviors among fathers, while providing them with an outlet from the stress of their daily routine.
 Monthly fatherhood outings are activities designed for the whole family that promote recreation, quality time, and family bonding.
+Click here to see the amazing photos of our Father-Child Program

 Home Visiting Program